nickwebb/nickwebb/README.md

-- 👋 Hi, I’m @nickwebb, i'm an ai engineer at Beam
+- 👋 Hi, I’m @nickwebb, i'm an ai engineer @Beam
 - 📫 How to reach me -> x.com/nickwebb

 <!---